-Motorhome Hire Corsica and Sardinia
+Motorhome Hire through Corsica and Sardinia

-Corsica is a rugged, unspoilt region of France known as the scented isle.
+Why not hire a luxury motorhome and visit Corsica?
+It is a rugged, unspoilt region of France known as the scented isle.
 The island is mountainous; high cliffs and rocky inlets characterise much of its coast.
 The interior boasts deep forests, glacial lakes, gorges and snow-capped mountains.
 Wilderness areas attract walkers and nature-lovers.

 Sardinia is the Mediterranean’s second-largest island, Sicily is largest.
-In Sardinia you will enjoy beaches, rocky coastline, rugged landscape and rural hotels.
+In Sardinia, you will enjoy beaches, rocky coastline, rugged landscape and rural hotels.
 Inland is wild and mountainous and this is where you will discover abundant wildlife.